erhhung/heroku-buildpack-graphicsmagick/README.md

 :exclamation: **PNG support is currently broken in the compiled binary.** JPEG support is unaffected.

 A Heroku buildpack that installs GraphicsMagick on the **Cedar-14** stack.
-The GraphicsMagick version currently installed is 1.3.20.
+The version currently installed is 1.3.20.
 See [config](config) for versions of lib dependencies.

 Usage